luismiguelcasadodiaz/splunk/03_statistical_processing.md

     - useother=True/False: **Visually** Removes the `OTHER`column.
 There is no recalculation or research
     - usenull: Removes the `NULL`Column if one exists. it is for events that do not contain the field used to create the multi-series series

 Each time you invoke the stats command, you can use one or more functions.
-However, you can only use one ´BY` clause. unlike the `stats` command, the `chart` command **can only be split over two** fields or dimensions.
+However, you can only use one `BY` clause. unlike the `stats` command, the `chart` command **can only be split over two** fields or dimensions.
 A chart command with two arguments after the `by` clause   is equivalent to using an over and by clause.
 The values for a second split are represented by individually colored columns.

 Some examples: